Special Agent in Charge Dwayne Cassius "King" Pride

 He was a Jefferson Parish Sheriff's deputy prior to joining NCIS and was responsible for taking down a a vicious mob prior to becoming a federal agent.

-As of Season 5, he's promoted to Special Agent in Charge, putting him in command of NCIS operation in the US Southeast Region.
+In Season 5, he is promoted to Special Agent in Charge, putting him in command of NCIS operations in the US Southeast Region.
+However, he steps down to resume his old position in Season 6 after one of the team's investigations goes wrong.

 - Amicable Exes: Pride and his ex-wife are friendly enough to occasionally sleep together.
 He's holding out for a reconciliation while she tries to gently remind him that it's over (they're officially divorced by the Season 2 premiere).
 It's later revealed that she still loves Pride but that she is trying to put some distance between them because she's afraid that his job is going to kill him and she can't deal with the constant fear.